 Consider Figure 2, on Assumpsit.
-A word-frequency-based interpretation of that figure suggests that the importance of the idea of assumpsit rises steeply in the late-16th and early-17th centuries, peaks in the 1630's, and then dissipates by 1670.14 Direct historical evidence from the evolution of caselaw is inconsistent with this interpretation.
-The years surrounding 1600 were a time of intense debate on assumpsit and the core idea was accepted in 1602 (Baker, 1971b, 2019; Ibbetson, 1984; Lieberman 1989: 128).
-As is typical in the development of caselaw, however, there were many subsequent cases that tested the use of the idea in related areas of law (e.g., Baker, 2019: Ch.
+A word-frequency-based interpretation of that figure suggests that the importance of the idea of assumpsit rises steeply in the late-16th and early-17th centuries, peaks in the 1630's, and then dissipates by 1670.
+14 Direct historical evidence from the evolution of caselaw is inconsistent with this interpretation.
+The years surrounding 1600 were a time of intense debate on assumpsit and the core idea was accepted in 1602 (Baker, 1971b, 2019; Ibbetson, 1984; Lieberman, 1989: 128).
+As is typical in the development of caselaw, however, there were many subsequent cases that tested the use of the idea in related areas of law (e.g. Baker, 2019: Ch.
 21; Lobban, 1991: Ch.
 9).
-Cases involving assumpsit were still arising and being reported upon in the latter half of the 17th-century.
-At the same time, the use of legal actions based on assumpsit became more and more common-place as the 17th century proceeded: assumpsit certainly did not lose relevance in the legal discourse.
-Rather, by the latter half of the century, the ideas and procedures related to assumpsit were fully integrated into English legal culture and were an important element of law.
-Indeed, attempts to extend the applicability of action in assumpsit into a variety of settings, including commercial transactions, use of bills of exchange, and employment relations, continued well into the 18th and even early 19th century (Lobban, 1991: Ch.
-4, 9; Lieberman, 1989: 127-130).
+Cases involving assumpsit were still arising and being reported upon in the latter half

-13 To aid the reader in processing the information in this multiplicity of figures, we have organized the timelines into fifteen broader themes, each of which focuses on a specific broad area of law or of legal thought.
+13To aid the reader in processing the information in this multiplicity of figures, we have organized the timelines into 15 broader themes, each of which focuses on a specific broad area of law or of legal thought.
 We discuss these themes in detail in Grajzl and Murrell (2021), where we present and comment on the aggregate trends in the development of major areas of law.

-14 In using this word frequency analogy, it is nevertheless important to recall that the STM does not rely solely on word frequencies when estimating topics; STM also leverages covariances in word use across documents and explicitly allows topic prevalence to vary with document-level metadata.
+14In using this word frequency analogy, it is nevertheless important to recall that the STM does not rely solely on word frequencies when estimating topics; STM also leverages covariances in word use across documents and explicitly allows topic prevalence to vary with document-level metadata.